-A student has the responsibility to engage fully in assigned work, make connections, communicate with other members of the University community, and develop professional competencies.
+A student has the responsibility to engage fully in assigned work, to be interactive in academic discussion, and to develop professional competencies both in the classroom and at internship sites.
 The University is new in both thought and ideas.
 The student should be a partner in this endeavor, now and in the future.

-It is the student's responsibility to become engaged in the University's community of learners and develop a strong professional and ethical foundation as an individual.
-Each student is bound by the Student Code of Conduct, which is contained in the Student Handbook.
+It is the student's responsibility to be engaged in the University's community of learners and to develop a strong professional and ethical foundation as a community member.
+Failure to uphold HU's rules and policies, as well as federal, state, or local laws and/or regulations, may result in disciplinary action by HU pursuant to its Code of Student Conduct (Code).